-I love to personalize anything and everything for parties and family get-togethers, so hello, Spanish-language Thanksgiving Placemats!
+I love to personalize anything and everything for parties and family get-togethers, so hello, DIY Hand stamped Thanksgiving placemats!

 Even better – you can create this project with your kids or grandkids to help them learn these phrases.
 I guarantee, after they stamp them letter-by-letter, they’ll remember them for the rest of their lives!

 When you visit your local discount department store you’ll find a seasonal area for all things turkey day.
 I saw the open area on these placemats and knew they were crying out for me to embellish them!

 You can try Ross, Big lots, Marshalls, Target or Walmart.
 Even the secondhand store.